 Begbrook takes the safety of the pupils, teachers and parents very seriously.
 It is everybody’s responsibility to act if they feel that a child is not being cared for properly or is being put at risk.
-If you suspect that a child is at risk or being harmed please contact either Sian Adams, the Designated Safeguarding Lead or Luke England.
-Any conversations will be dealt with sensitively and confidentially.
+If you suspect that a child is at risk or being harmed, please contact either Sian Adams (Designated Safeguarding Lead), Deborah Allen (Deputy Designated Safeguarding Lead) or Emma Skade (Deputy Designated Safeguarding Lead).
+All conversations will be dealt with sensitively and confidentially.

 To ensure that our children are kept safe in school we complete full DBS checks on all adults working/volunteering in school and regularly review our safeguarding procedures.

 If you would like more information about keeping your child safe then please look at the following links: